Best Point and Shoot Camera Under $300 (that’s better than your iPhone!)

 Further to this, there is a face detect mode and a smile detect mode that, when activated, will automatically take a shot when someone smiles.

-The Sony has an impressive high-speed burst mode of 10fps meaning that you can capture many action shots with a single press of the shutter.
+The Sony has an impressive high-speed burst mode shutter speed of 10fps in continuous shooting mode, meaning that you can capture many action shots with a single press of the shutter.

 Most point and shoot cameras will have some form of video recording capability with a minimum of HD video.
 The WX220 is able to record HD 1080 at either 60p or 30p.
 This is actually quite a respectable video format output from such a little package.